sagamusix/TBTray/README.md

 How does it work?
 -----------------

-The short version is that TBTray intercepts some of the communication between Windows and Thunderbird, rejecting window minimize and close events and instead hiding the window and creating a tray icon.
+TBTray intercepts some window messages sent to Thunderbird, rejecting window minimize and close events and instead hiding the window and creating a tray icon.

+To do this, TBTray checks for the presence of the Thunderbird main window, and if it finds the window, injects a library into the Thunderbird process to hook into the message queue.
+TBTray keeps running in the background, in case you want to restart Thunderbird at some point.

 Halp, how do I quit Thunderbird?
 --------------------------------

-Through the File menu, or the context menu.
+Through the File menu, or the context menu of the tray icon.

 Is there any sort of configuration?
 -----------------------------------